-The aggregate fair value of controlled investments at December 31, 2012 represents 20.9% of the Company's net assets.
+The aggregate fair value of controlled investments at December 31, 2013 represents 28.5% of the Company's net assets.

-BDCs are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, cash equivalents, U.S. Government securities and other high quality debt investments that mature in one year or less.
-The securities referenced represent either fully or partially non-qualified assets for purposes of this requirement.
-Interest may be paid in cash or PIK which is generally at the option of the borrower.
+(n) (o) Security bears interest at a floating rate that may or may not include an interest rate floor.
+Interest may be paid in cash or PIK, or a combination thereof which is generally at the option of the borrower.
 PIK earned is included in the cost basis of the security.
-PIK represented approximately 4.5% of interest income earned for the year ended December 31, 2012.
-In accordance with the Company's policy, PIK may be recorded on an effective yield basis.
-Security bears interest at a floating rate that may or may not include an interest rate floor. (p) (q)
+PIK represented approximately 6.1% of interest income earned for the year ended December 31, 2013.
+In accordance with the Company's policy, PIK may be recorded on an effective